-Any individual materially involved in the administration of the resolution process (including the Title IX Coordinator, Investigator(s), and Decision-maker(s)) may neither have nor demonstrate a conflict of interest or bias for a party generally, or for a specific Complainant or Respondent.
+Any individual materially involved in the administration of the resolution process (including the Title IX Coordinator, Investigators, and Decision-makers) may neither have nor demonstrate a conflict of interest or bias for a party generally, or for a specific Complainant or Respondent.

-The Title IX Coordinator will vet the assigned Investigator(s) to ensure impartiality by ensuring there are no actual or apparent conflicts of interest or disqualifying biases.
+The Title IX Coordinator will vet the assigned Investigator to ensure impartiality by ensuring there are no actual or apparent conflicts of interest or disqualifying biases.
 The parties may, at any time during the resolution process, raise a concern regarding bias or conflict of interest to the Title IX Coordinator, and the Title IX Coordinator will determine whether the concern is reasonable and supportable.
-If so, the Title IX Coordinator will assign another Pool member and the impact of the bias or conflict, if any, will be remedied.
+If so, the Title IX Coordinator will assign another Investigator and the impact of the bias or conflict, if any, will be remedied.